data-gymnasia/courses/content/python-programming/content.md

 There are several ways to access Python:

 **Inline**.
 This course will let you execute Python code blocks in the webpage (thanks to [Juniper](https://github.com/ines/juniper) and [Binder](https://mybinder.org)).
 So if you don't want to install anything yet, you don't have to.
-(However, the first cell you run on any given page will be slow with this method, since your environment has to be launched behind the scenes on Binder's servers.)
+(However, the first cell you run will be slow with this method, like up to 30 seconds, since your environment has to be launched behind the scenes on Binder's servers.
+If it's taking too long, reload the page.)

 _{button.next-step} Continue_